niuware/niuware.github.io/quick-docs.md

 You can also receive GET request parameters as a query string, for example:

 > http://my_url/my-cart**/?param0=value0&param1=value1**

-> Notice you need to add the **last slash** before the parameter list as is the name of the method to execute

 and your GET protocol method will recieve the parameters values in an `HttpRequest` object as follows: